 Analysis.
 Potential adverse impacts to water quality, hydrology, and subsurface geologic resources would be similar to Alternative 2.
 Although Vibroseis buggies would not be used in this alternative, they would be replaced by drill rigs and other equipment using the same source lines as Alternative 2.
-Water quality, hydrology, and subsurface geologic features would be impacted similarly to Alternative 2.
+Water quality, hydrology, and subsurface geologic features would be impacted similarly to Alternative 2, although the use of more equipment such as drill rigs and explosives would have the potential to introduce more contaminants than Alternative 2.
 Since impacts would extend over two or more dry seasons, there may be a slight increase in impacts as compared to Alternative 2.